-Georgia is currently the largest non-NATO troop contributor to the International Security Assistance Force (ISAF) in Afghanistan.
-Georgia has also indicated willingness to participate in the post-2014 follow-on mission to train, advise and assist Afghan security forces, after the transition to full security responsibility of the Afghani National Security Forces (ANSF) is completed at the end of 2014, when ISAF's mission will end.
-The Georgian government has also pledged financial support for the future development of the Afghan National Security Forces.
+Georgia is one of the largest non-NATO troop contributors to the International Security Assistance Force (ISAF) in Afghanistan.
+Georgia has indicated willingness to participate in the post-2014 follow-on Resolute Support mission to train, advise and assist the Afghan National Security Forces, after the ISAF mission has ended.
+The Georgian government has also pledged financial support for the long-term sustainement of the Afghan National Security Forces.
 Georgia also supports Operation Active Endeavour, NATO's counter-terrorist maritime surveillance operation in the Mediterranean.